divyavchatur/divya_java/README.md

 # Introduction:
 This framework is designed to automate the functional testing of webapplication using Java, selenium and testNG and using maven as build management.
 ## Tools and Technologies:
-#Java as programming language
+1. Java as programming language (using version jdk 11)
-#Selenium WebDriver: To automate browsers
+2. Selenium Webdriver: to automate web browser
-#TestNG: Testing framework
+3. TestNG: Testing Framework
-Maven: Build management tool
+4. Maven: Build Management tool
-Google Chrome, Mozilla Firefox, or other supported browsers Extent report: for managing reports
+5. Extent report : For managing reports